 Bluewood Resort

-Located 20 miles east of Dayton, Washington, Bluewood Resort boasts amazing tree skiing and off-piste cat-accessible terrain.
+Located 20 miles east of Dayton, Washington, Bluewood Resort, known as being a great under-the-radar Washington ski area, boasts amazing tree skiing and off-piste cat-accessible terrain.
 Advanced skiers and powder chasers will have no trouble finding plenty to love, while beginners and intermediates will also appreciate the fact that two of its lifts are easily accessible from the learning areas.
-Bluewood has 26 runs over nearly 400 acres of skiable terrain and receives 300″ of snowfall annually on average.
-Adult lift tickets start at just $66, while Bluewood also has a special deal for those who plan on skiing for more than one day with a three-day pack of tickets available for $169.
-Bluewood offers 20% off weekend lift tickets when you purchase them ahead of time online.
-Voted the no. 2 family-friendly resort in Washington by OnTheSnow readers, Bluewood is a great under-the-radar Washington ski area.
+Bluewood has 26 runs, nearly 400 acres of skiable terrain, and receives 300″ of snowfall annually on average.
+Adult lift tickets start at $69, and by purchasing ahead of time, you’ll get 20% off weekend ticket prices.
+Those who plan on skiing for more than one day can score a three-pack for $169.
+Bluewood was voted the no. 2 family-friendly resort in Washington by OnTheSnow readers.

 » View Bluewood Lodging Options